pw32x/basicsmsproject/readme.md

 	clean.bat
 	rebuild.bat

-The results will go into an "out" folder
+The results will go into an "out" folder at the root of the project

 # Visual Studio project